-The County disagrees with this Finding.
-As explained above in response to F1, F4, and F5, the County received confirmation from the County Controller in or about April 2019 that the audit was complete and all financial irregularities had been resolved.
-Moreover, the County required that, until the County Controller completed its audit and signed off on all financial reporting obligations, only unspent funds remaining from advance payments made under the 2015-17 contract could be used to pay for PDP services provided after September 30, 2017.
+The County partially disagrees with this Finding.
+As explained above in response to F1, F4, and F5, in April 2019, the SMCBA/PDP informed the Controller's Office that they had adopted recommended accounting policies and procedures.
+The Controller's Office 4th audit report on SMCBA/PDP, completed on June 30, 2020, examined activities between January 1, 2019 and December 31, 2019 and confirmed that SMCBA/PDP had in fact been following its newly adopted policies during that time period.
+Moreover, the County required that, until the Controller's Office completed its audit and verified implementation of audit recommendations, only unspent funds remaining from advance payments made under the 2015-17 contract could be used to pay for PDP services provided after September 30, 2017.

-F8:PDP staff have limited oversight and supervision of, and accountability for, PDP attorneys regarding education and training and the quality of their legal representation.
+F8: PDP staff have limited oversight and supervision of, and accountability for, PDP attorneys regarding education and training and the quality of their legal representation.
 This is due, in part, to PDP's understanding of their independent contractor relationship with the Panel attorneys.